brettwooldridge/HikariCP/README.md

 If this property is not specified, the default catalog defined by the JDBC driver is used.
 *Default: none*

-:abc:``connectionInitSql``<br/>
-This property sets a SQL statement that will be executed after every new connection creation before adding it to the pool.
-If this SQL is not valid or throws an exception, it will be treated as a connection failure and the standard retry logic will be followed.  *Default: none*

 :watch:``connectionTimeout``<br/>
 This property controls the maximum number of milliseconds that a client (that's you) will wait for a connection from the pool.
 If this time is exceeded without a connection becoming